jshaw/cc-research-project-uva/README.md

 Because of the dependencies and that Mozzi overwrites some default Arduino functions we needed to use a secondary Arduino to run only Mozzi.

-The second Arduino which is used to control and run Mozzi has it's own repo [here](https://github.com/jshaw/cc-research-project-uva-mozzi).
+The second Arduino which is used to control and run Mozzi has its own repo [here](https://github.com/jshaw/cc-research-project-uva-mozzi).

 We also have a post on the Creation & Computation class [blog titles Research Project: Volume by United Visual Artist](http://blog.ocad.ca/wordpress/digf6037-fw201502-01/2015/10/research-project-volume-by-united-visual-artist/).